Richard J. Roberts: Awards and honours

 In 1992, Roberts received an honorary doctorate from the Faculty of Medicine at Uppsala University, Sweden.
 After becoming a Nobel laureate in 1993 he was awarded an Honorary Degree (Doctor of Science) by the University of Bath in 1994.
 Roberts also received the Golden Plate Award of the American Academy of Achievement in 1994.
 In 2021 he was awarded the Lomonosov Gold Medal of the Russian Academy of Sciences.
+In 2025, he became an honorary member of the academic staff of D'Annunzio University of Chieti–Pescara, Italy.

 Roberts was elected a Fellow of the Royal Society (FRS) in 1995 and a member of the European Molecular Biology Organization (EMBO) in the same year.
 In 2005, a multimillion-pound expansion to the chemistry department at the University of Sheffield, where he had been a student, was named after him.
 A refurbished science department at Beechen Cliff School (previously City of Bath Boys' School) was also named after Roberts, who had donated a substantial sum of his Nobel prize winnings to the school.

 Roberts is an atheist and was one of the signers of the Humanist Manifesto.
 He was knighted in the 2008 Birthday Honours.

 Roberts is a member of the Advisory Board of Patient Innovation, a nonprofit, international, multilingual, free venue for patients and caregivers of any disease to share their innovations.

 Roberts has been a keynote speaker at the Congress of Future Medical Leaders (2014, 2015, 2016, 2020).

 He also is the chairman of The Laureate Science Alliance, a non-profit supporting research worldwide.

 In 2016, Roberts and other Nobelists composed and signed a "Laureates Letter Supporting Precision Agriculture (GMOs)" addressed to the leaders of Greenpeace, the United Nations and global governments and Sir Roberts has advocated for Genetically Modified Organisms (GMOs) in general and Golden Rice in particular to advance health in developing countries, noting the high safety record of GM foods.